 Marvel at the Millennium Centre

-Head down to the bay and you’ll find this architectural masterpiece that hosts all form of arts performances – dance, choir, contemporary music and orchestras.
-These events take place on the Glanfa Stage in the lobby and are free to watch.
-If that isn’t your thing, head outside and admire the exterior.
-Made of Welsh wood, slate, steel and glass, the building is seen to embody all that is good about the Welsh spirit.
+Head down to the bay and you’ll find this architectural masterpiece, which houses the National Arts Centre of Wales.
+Although the majority of the events on offer here are ticketed, they also hold public performances such as dance shows, contemporary music concerts and festivals on the Glanfa Stage in the lobby, which are free to watch.
+Even if you can’t catch a show, the building itself is impressive; made of Welsh wood, slate, steel and glass, the structure is seen to embody all that is good about the national spirit.

-Get outdoorsy with the Forest Fawr sculpture trail
+Go on an adventure with the Fforest Fawr sculpture trail

 Browse the arcades

-The Amelia Trust Farm is a 160-acre working farm where you can take a country walk and see a range of different animals.
-Whilst the farm is situated just outside of Cardiff in Barry, it is well worth a visit especially if you have little ones that need entertaining.
+The Amelia Trust Farm is a 160-acre working farm and donkey sanctuary where you can meet a range of animals including alpacas, Shetland ponies, rabbits and degus.
+The park farm also has a number of nature trails, which you can follow to spot and identify local wildlife.
+While the farm is situated in Barry, just outside Cardiff, it is well worth a visit, especially if you have little ones who need entertaining.